 Trends + Breakouts = Profits

-The turtle’s were trend followers.
+The turtle’s were trend followers but with a few twists.
 They used a system trends + breakouts.

 A breakout triggers the trade entry and the turtle would then keep the position open for as long as the trend remained strong.